 It’s quite possible that the individual in question might not be able to qualify for a traditional term or whole life insurance policy.
-But the truth is, anyone with these types of “additional” issues probably wouldn’t be able to qualify for a traditional life insurance policy even if they haven’t been diagnosed with Narcolepsy.
+The truth is that anyone with these types of “additional” issues wouldn’t be able to qualify for a traditional life insurance policy even if they haven’t been diagnosed with Narcolepsy.

 The good news is…

 That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
 This brings us to the last topic that we wanted to take a moment and discuss which is…